uniwebcms/uniweb-module-sdk/README.md

     // Get the list of filtered and sorted projects linked to the group profile. const { filtered } = filter;

+    // Use the page of the title as the title of the header image. const pageTitle = page.getPageTitle();

     // Use the banner image of the group profile to decorate the page. return (